aerospike-community/aerospike-wireshark-plugin/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-This Wireshark plugin is implemented using the Lua programming language.
+This plugin is implemented using the Lua programming language.
 The Wireshark version that you use needs to have built-in support for Lua.
 You can check the same in Wireshark by clicking on the menu *Help* -> *About Wireshark*, and you should see a